CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Skill Mutation Prompts

 \begin{promptbox}[{Mutation Heuristics}] { "Crossover": "Add new preconditions and prerequisite skills to the parent skill that synergize with the sampled skill to enhance its success rate.
-Focus on synergies that improve survival, ability to navigate the environment, or resource management (e.g., optimized tool usage).
+Focus on synergies that improve survival, ability to navigate the environment, or resource management.
 You can also replace prerequisite skills for existing preconditions with skills from the agent's repertoire that are more likely to successfully fulfil the specified preconditions.",

 "Efficiency": "Streamline the skill's execution flow.
 Analyze the logical sequence of preconditions, ensuring they are ordered for maximum effectiveness (e.g., gathering tools before attempting tasks).",